Clare Hollingworth: Personal life

 Hollingworth was married twice; in 1936 she married Vandeleur Robinson, the League of Nations Union (LNU) regional organiser in south-east England but the marriage failed during the war.
 They divorced in 1951 and the same year she married Geoffrey Hoare, The Times Middle East correspondent; Hoare died in 1965.

 From 1981, Hollingworth lived in Hong Kong.
 She was a near-daily visitor to the Foreign Correspondents' Club, where she was an honorary goodwill ambassador.
 In 1990, she published her memoirs under the title Front Line.
 In 2006, Hollingworth sued her financial manager, fellow Correspondents' Club member Thomas Edward Juson (also known as Ted Thomas), for the removal of nearly $300,000 from her bank account.
-Juson defended his actions as investments but agreed to repay the money in 2007.
-He had not yet done that fully by late 2016.
+Juson defended his actions as investments but agreed to repay the money in 2007; by late 2016, however, he had not yet done so fully.
 Hollingworth's great-nephew Patrick Garrett published a biography of her in 2016, called Of Fortunes and War: Clare Hollingworth, First of the Female War Correspondents.

 Hollingworth died at her home in Glenealy, Hong Kong on 10 January 2017, at the age of 105.
-In accordance with her own wishes, her body was returned to England and was buried in the churchyard of St Margaret of Antioch in Bygrave, Hertfordshire.
+In accordance with her wishes, her body was returned to England and buried in the churchyard of St Margaret of Antioch in Bygrave, Hertfordshire.